-Early Literacy is a child's ability to read, write, speak, compute, and solve problems at levels of proficiency necessary to function in a K-3 classroom.
+Early Literacy is a child's ability to read, write, speak, compute, and solve problems at levels of proficiency necessary to function in a Pre-K-3 classroom.
 The West New York School District is committed to providing a comprehensive Early Literacy program for all our students.

 We believe that individual learning is essential and in combination with strong classroom instruction, we are giving children the best chance for success.
 We believe that with appropriate intervention, almost all can learn to read, provided instruction is intensive and begins early.
 During our individualized lessons, we stress the importance of phonemic awareness, which is the ability to hear, identify, and manipulate individual sounds in spoken words.
 This can be developed through repeatedly hearing, saying, and singing nursery rhymes, simple poems and songs.
 During the lesson, we practice oral reading fluency because it is essential for good comprehension and enjoyable reading experiences.
 We all know that children vary enormously from one another in their instructional needs; therefore, to be most effective, instruction must be adapted to the needs of individual children.

 What is Family Literacy and what role does it play in helping my child